Sky (New Zealand): Igloo

 On 24 November 2011 Sky announced they had formed a partnership with Television New Zealand to launch a new low-cost pay television service during the first half of 2012.
 This was called Igloo and Sky had a 51% share in the venture.
 Details were announced on 8 December via a press release.
 Sky offered a selection of channels on a pre-pay basis.

-The Igloo service was provided through DVB-T and was available in areas of New Zealand where Freeview's terrestrial service is available.
-Customers required an Igloo set top box and UHF aerial to use the Igloo service.
-Unlike Sky Digital and Sky 's former UHF service customers purchased their decoder from a retailer and the customer owned the equipment, the customer was also responsible for the installation of the equipment including the UHF aerial.
-Sky subscribers do not own their Sky decoders and are required to return the decoder on cancellation of their service, Sky will also arrange for a technician to install any equipment in the customers home including the satellite dish.

-Igloo worked on a prepay system where the customer purchased basic channels for 30 days, the customer was able to discontinue their service at any time and could continue to be able to access free to air channels.
-Customers could also purchase one-off shows such as movies or sport events.

-The Igloo service was closed on 1 March 2017, and Igloo boxes can still be used to access free to air channels by updating the system software of the box.
+The Igloo service was closed on 1 March 2017, and Igloo boxes can still be used to access free-to-air channels by updating the system software of the box.

 Fatso

 Sky also owned an Online DVD and video game rental service called Fatso.
 It discontinued business in December 2017.

 Magazine publishing

 Sky provided a Skywatch monthly magazine to all its customers, published by Stuff and printed by Ovato.
 Skywatch once had a readership of 965,000 which made it the largest magazine read in New Zealand, and the largest monthly magazine.
 The magazine provided monthly listings for Sky channels, as well as highlights and features.
 The publication moved to digital only in April 2020 and was discontinued in August 2020.

-In January 2007, Sky launched Sky Sport: The Magazine, as the published extension of the Sky Sport television package.
-The magazine featured articles by local and international sports writers, as well as sports photography.
-Sky TV Rugby commentator Scotty Stevenson was the editor.
-Publication ceased in June 2015.